-What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none Section 75 Details of policy impact Level of impact? minor/major/none category None Religious Low belief Low Political None opinion Low None Racial group Low None Age Low None Marital status Low Sexual None orientation Impact on males Minor Men and women generally Low None Disability Low None Dependants Are there opportunities to better promote equality of opportunity for 2 people within the Section 75 equalities categories?
+minor/major Section 75 Details of policy impact Level of impact?

+category minor/major/none

+Religious belief Low None

+Political opinion Low None

+Racial group Low None

+Age Low None

+Marital status Low None

+Sexual orientation Low None

+Men and women generally Impact on males Minor

+Disability Low None

+Dependants Low None

-Section 75 category If Yes, provide details If No , provide reasons Religious belief At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
+Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
+Section 75 category If Yes , provide details If No , provide reasons Religious belief At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Political opinion At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Racial group At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Age At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Marital status At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Sexual orientation At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
-Men and women generally The equality impacts in terms of gender can be mitigated against, given the nature of the makeup of the sector 1 , as the programme is designed to specifically improve opportunity for female entrepreneur's.
+Men and women generally The equality impacts in terms of gender can be mitigated against, given the socio economic makeup of the craft sector in Northern Ireland.
 At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Disability At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.
 Dependants At this stage of implementation there is no indication that this policy will have a negative impact on equality of opportunity or good relations.